kiran3807/cube-babylon/README.md

 # cube-babylon
-A sample babylon-js project to for rendering and extrusion of a cube.
+A sample babylon-js project for rendering and extrusion of a cube.

 # how to run :